alexchandler100/MAT_180/gregori-ocr/README.md

 4. Append the pitch of that note to “Note_label.txt”, e.g., if the pitch is g, append (g) to the file.

 5.	pitch_classifier.ipynb uses this data to predict the pitch of the notes in “Note Data”.

-Gabc_to_label.ipynb

-1. Go to Gregobase and download a GABC type file

-2. Run each score pretaining to the chant through the CNN_count.ipynb script and recored how many notes are in each score.
-The start of a chant is labeled as a large letter before the score, and is over once another large letter is present.

-3. Pass the name of the file and a list with how many notes are on each score to the GABC_to_Lable function.

-4. You now have a list of labels to be used in the pitch_classifier.ipynb for classification.

-Note: This may not be of much use as bounding boxes are required to further analyze individual notes which have been labled.

 Roadblocks and Solutions